Windows Communication Foundation Bindings

-- Overview of what WCF bindings do, what bindings the system provides, and how you can define or modify them.
+Overview of what WCF bindings do, what bindings the system provides, and how you can define or modify them.

-- A list of bindings included with WCF.
+A list of bindings included with WCF.
 These bindings cover the majority of security and message pattern requirements.

-- Using Bindings to Configure Services and Clients
+Using Bindings to Configure Services and Clients

-- A WCF binding contains important information that clients must use to connect to service endpoints.
+A WCF binding contains important information that clients must use to connect to service endpoints.

-Configuring Bindings for Windows Communication Foundation Services
+Configuring Bindings for Services

 Configuration enables administrators and installers to customize the bindings for service endpoints.